HUSTNLP-codes/DySarl/README.md

 # Dynamic Multihop Structure-Aware Reasoning over Multimodal Knowledge Graphs

-This is the released codes of the submitted paper.
+This is the released codes of the submitted paper to MM'24.

 ## Environment